How to make web pages accessible

 • examine a range of possibilities at a glance

-• using very large data tables
+• for very large or nested tables (tables within tables)

-Consider the alternatives
+Consider alternatives

 Making a table accessible

-• has a clear simple layout
+• have a clear, simple layout

 Do not:

-Hear how an accessible table works for a screen reader in this 3 minute video (Government Digital Service) [YouTube]
+Hear how an accessible table works for a screen reader in this 3-minute video (Government Digital Service) [YouTube]

-Add or edit tables
+How to add or edit tables

-Only add a table to your web page if:
+Only add a table if:

 • there is a real user need